inBeat/inbeat-website/content/top-influencers/instagram/tattoo-artists/greece/_index.md

 ---
-title: Top 10 Tattoo-Artists Instagram Influencers In Greece In 2022
+title: Top 10 Tattoo-Artists Instagram Influencers In Greece In 2023
 description: >-
-  Find top tattoo-artists Instagram influencers in Greece in 2022.
-Most popular hashtags: #tattoo #athens #greece #tattooideas.
+  Find top tattoo-artists Instagram influencers in Greece in 2023.
+Most popular hashtags: #tattoo #greece #athens #tattoos.
 platform: Instagram
-hits: 19
+hits: 8
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: Our database holds 19 Instagram influencers like this in Greece for you to collaborate.
+text_bottom: inBeat has 8 Instagram influencers like this in Greece for you to work with.
 profiles:
   - username: "tattoosbygonzo"
     fullname: >-